mattDavo/Stringly/README.md

 - [x] Cleaner implementation
 - [ ] Customizable link tag
 - [ ] Conditional text redacting
-- [ ] Ability to execute code when a certain range of text is executed.
+- [ ] Ability to execute code when a certain range of text is tapped.
 - [ ] Action tag => tap, hold, drag, etc. will execute certain code.
 - [ ] More info tag, tapping on a link, will show a floating view next to it.
 Ability to customise default window, or provide custom UIView
 - [ ] Images